 But when I realized what the word introvert really meant, it all fit together.
 That was completely and totally me.
-I hit almost qualifier down to the low blood pressure.
+I hit almost every qualifier even down to the low blood pressure.

-We hate confrontation, dislike talking on the phone, are easily overwhelmed, and often are annoyingly labeled as “shy”.
+We hate confrontation, we dislike talking on the phone, we are easily overwhelmed, and we are often labeled as “shy”.

 These are all things that we can handle pretty easily because whether we realize it or not, we’re creating our world to fit those needs.
 We simply say no to parties, sit in the back of the room during a school lecture and don’t answer the phone when it rings.
 We adjust our life to accommodate our introversion.

 Until we have children.

 After those babies are born the personal space and alone time that we thrive on like water suddenly disappears into thin air.
 In fact, for the first few years most days I had zero minutes of alone time, co-sleeping and nursing through the night.